Public law entity

 In later years took place the transfer to SEPI of SEPPA (which was liquidated) as well as shareholding participations from other departments in the Administration.

-SEPI has a direct and majority participation in 15 companies, which make up the Grupo SEPI, with a final workforce of more than 73,000 professionals in 2015.
-It also has competences on the Corporación Radiotelevisión Española and on the Ente Público RTVE, which is attached to this state-owned enterprise, as well as on a controlled public foundation.
-Equally, it has minority direct shareholdings in 9 companies, and indirect shareholdings in more than 100 companies.
+SEPI has a scope of activity which spans 15 companies in which it has a direct and majority participation, and which make up Grupo SEPI, with a final workforce of around 73,000 employees in 2016.
+It is also the shareholder in Corporación RTVE, oversees a state-owned foundation, and has minority direct shareholdings in a further 9 companies, and indirect shareholdings in more than 100 companies.

 SEPI is bound in its activities by private, civil, company and labor law, although certain public regulation applies to it as well (General Budgetary Law, Public Sector Procurement Law, Budgetary Acts, etc).